EmeraldVoid/webp2png_tool/README.md

 ---

-### Q: This code is terrible?
+### Q: Why does the code look so basic?
-**A:** I apologize.
-I am still learning Python and I used AI to help me complete some of the missing pieces that I didn't know how to implement.
-I understand if AI software isn't for you.
-I appreciate you looking, and I hope I have made something else here on GitHub that piques your interest.
+**A:** I'm currently learning Python, and this project was a learning exercise for me.
+I also used AI assistance to help with parts I didn’t fully understand yet.
+I appreciate constructive feedback, and I hope you find something else in my GitHub that interests you!

----

-## 📄 License

-This project is released with no specific license.
-You are free to use, modify, or share it as you like.

----

-## 🙏 Acknowledgments

-Thanks to [Pillow](https://github.com/python-pillow/Pillow) and [tqdm](https://github.com/tqdm/tqdm) for making this easy to build!